Zero-sum squares in $\{-1, 1\}$-matrices with low discrepancy: Introduction

-We say a matrix $M$ is \emph{diagonal} if there is some $t$ such that a $t$-diagonal matrix $N$ can be obtained from $M$ by applying vertical and horizontal reflections.
-Diagonal matrices are of particular interest since they can have low discrepancy, yet they never contain a zero-sum square.
+Note that when $t = 0$ the matrix consists entirely of $-1$ entries, and when $t = n + m - 1$ the matrix consists entirely of $+1$ entries.
+We say a matrix $M$ is \emph{split} if there is some $t$ such that a $t$-split matrix $N$ can be obtained from $M$ by applying vertical and horizontal reflections.
+Split matrices are of particular interest since they can have low absolute discrepancy, yet they never contain a zero-sum square.
+However, it is not hard to check that an $n \times n$ split matrix cannot have discrepancy 0, and it may still be the case that a zero-sum matrix $M$ must contain a zero-sum square.

-Ar\'evalo, Montejano and Rold\'an-Pensado \cite{arevalo2020zero} proved that, except when $n \leq 4$, every $n \times n$ non-diagonal $\{-1,1\}$-matrix $M$ with $|\disc(M)| \leq n$ has a zero-sum square.
+This was confirmed by Ar\'evalo, Montejano and Rold\'an-Pensado in \cite{arevalo2021zero}.
+In fact, they proved that, except when $n \leq 4$, every $n \times n$ non-split $\{-1,1\}$-matrix $M$ with $|\disc(M)| \leq n$ has a zero-sum square.
 They remark that it should be possible to extend their proof to give a bound of $2n$, and they conjecture that the bound $Cn$ should hold for any $C > 0$ when $n$ is large enough relative to $C$.

-\begin{conjecture}[Conjecture 3 in \cite{arevalo2020zero}] For every $C > 0$ there is a integer $N$ such that whenever $n \geq N$ the following holds: every $n \times n$ non-diagonal $\{-1, 1\}$-matrix $M$ with $|\disc(M)| \leq Cn$ contains a zero-sum square. \end{conjecture}
+\begin{conjecture}[Conjecture 5 in \cite{arevalo2021zero}] For every $C > 0$ there is an integer $N$ such that whenever $n \geq N$ the following holds: every $n \times n$ non-split $\{-1, 1\}$-matrix $M$ with $|\disc(M)| \leq Cn$ contains a zero-sum square. \end{conjecture}